scottrfrancis/amazon-chime-sdk-pstn-audio-workshop/docs/how-it-works/README.md

 ### API Calls

-Behavior that is not in response to an event requires that code somewhere (perhaps in the lambda) make an API call to the Amazon Chime SDK service.
+Behavior that is not in response to an event requires that code somewhere (perhaps in the Lambda) make an API call to the Amazon Chime SDK service.
 This service exposes a raw API over HTTP (not recommended), a Command Line Interface (CLI), and AWS SDK client libraries in many supported computer languages.
-We will focus on [python](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/chime.html) and [typescript/javascript](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-chime/index.html) in this document.
-The examples in this workshop are all typescript/javascript.
+We will focus on [Python](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/chime.html) and [TypeScript/JavaScript](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-chime/index.html) in this document.
+The examples in this workshop are all TypeScript/JavaScript.

 We mentioned an example above of triggering the SMA to send a CALL_UPDATE_REQUESTED event by using the "UpdateSipMediaApplicationCallCommand."
 Another common command is used to make outbound phone calls.
 In that case the "CreateSipMediaApplicationCall" API is used.
 An example from the ["call and bridge"](../../lambdas/call-and-bridge/src/index.ts) lambda: